emmahewson/mp2_travel_quiz/README.md

 * The recommended country results are populated based on the winning country
     * This is based on the index of the winning country (see above)
-    * All the data is stored in the countries array including text, photos, alt values, map information, highlights data etc
+    * All the data is stored in the countries array including text, photos, map information, highlights data etc
-    * The country image is also assigned an associated 'alt' value to make it accessible (stored in the countries array)
+    * The country image and highlights images are also assigned an associated 'alt' value to make them accessible (stored in the countries array)
     ```
     const countries = [{
         name: "New Zealand",